Heart Shaped Valentines Cookies

 Beat in the rosewater flavouring and then add sifted flour and salt.

-Bring together into a ball and then roll out on lightly floured surface.
+Bring together into a ball and then roll out on a lightly floured surface.

 Cut out 12 heart cookies and then refrigerate them for 45 minutes at least to set them.

 Bake until golden.
-If definition has been lost during baking. use a heart shaped cookie cutter the next size up from the one you used to cut the cookies out and twizzle it over the cookie whilst still hot.
+If the definition has been lost during baking.
+Use a heart-shaped cookie cutter, the next size up from the one you used to cut the cookies out and twizzle it over the cookie whilst still hot.

-Melt the chocolate and make pink icing by mixing water with sifted icing sugar, adding a touch or red food colouring and a little rosewater.
+Melt the chocolate and make pink icing by mixing water with sifted icing sugar, adding a touch of red food colouring and a little rosewater.
 Decorate the cookies however you choose 💕.

 Storage